-with H being up to 6 times greater than λE .
+With regards to meteorology, the FLUXNET network can provide new information on how the biosphere affects the partitioning of net radiation into sensible and latent heat exchange, as quantified by the Bowen ratio.
+Figure 10 shows the yearly course in Bowen ratio for several selected sites.
+During the winter Bowen ratio is variable, and in many instances large, with H being up to 6 times greater than λE .
 Occurrences of negative Bowen ratios are recorded as well and are attributed to radiative cooling and the presence of water on the surface.
 In both instances, stable thermal stratification is associated with the downward transfer of sensible heat.
-The timing of leaf-out in the temperate broadleaved forest and grassland biomes affects the Bowen ratio markedly.
-The presence of leaves causes Bowen ratios to drop in magnitude, compared to their leafless states, and range between 0 and 1.
-The timing of leaf-out also has a distinct impact on the humidity and temperature of the planetary boundary layer (Schwartz 1996) and the seasonal pattern of its maximum height (Wilson and Baldocchi 2000; Yi et al. 2000).
+The timing of leaf out in the temperate broadleaved forest and grassland biomes affects the Bowen ratio markedly.
+The presence of leaves causes Bowen ratios to drop in magnitude, compared to their leafless states, and range between 0 and one.
+The timing of leaf-out also has a distinct impact on the humidity and temperature of the planetary boundary layer

+(Schwartz, 1996) and the seasonal pattern of its maximum height (Wilson and Baldocchi, 2000; Yi et al., 2000).

-There is a growing trend toward using coupled carbon-water flux models in global climate and forecasting models (Foley et al. 1998).
+There is a growing trend towards using coupled carbon-water flux models in global climate and forecasting models (Foley et al., 1998).
 The trend is warranted because information on photosynthesis constrains the information on stomatal conductance, a variable needed to compute sensible and latent heat exchange.
-Figure 11 shows how well carbon and water fluxes are coupled for two functional forest groups.
-Water use efficiency can be defined as the regression slope between NEE and LE in Fig. 11.
+Figure 11 shows how well carbon and water fluxes are coupled for two functional groups.
+Water use efficiency can be defined as the regression slope between F_c and λE .
 We observe that broadleaved forests use water more efficiently than conifer forests, by a factor of almost 1.5.
 Furthermore, variations in latent heat flux explain more of the variance in CO2 exchange of broadleaved forests than it does for conifer forests; the coefficients of variation were 0.77 and 0.42, respectively.
 Another conclusion that can be drawn from this information relates to carbon sequestration and carbon storage.
 Greater carbon uptake cannot be achieved without the availability and use of water.
 Ecosystems with high rates of carbon uptake use more water.

-The Euroflux community published results showing that gross primary productivity is relatively constant (Valentini et al. 2000).
-Theoretical calculations also support the idea that gross primary productivity is relatively constant for the range site characteristics studied by the Euroflux network.
-The Euroflux data, however, come from a relatively narrow range of plant architectural and functional types (closed conifer and deciduous forests) and climate conditions, so one can question how applicable the results may be across a wider range of conditions.
-Using a biophysical model (Baldocchi and Meyers 1998), we predict that gross primary productivity (GPP) of plants via photosynthesis is an asymptotic function of leaf area index, leaf nitrogen, and the fraction of photosynthetically active radiation that the canopy intercepts (Fig. 12).
+The EUROFLUX community published results showing that gross primary productivity is relatively constant (Valentini et al., 2000).
+These data, however, come from a relatively narrow range of plant architectural and functional types (closed conifer and deciduous forests) and climate conditions, so one can question how applicable the results may across a wider range of conditions.
+Using a biophysical model (Baldocchi and Meyers, 1998), we predict that gross primary productivity is an asymptotic function of leaf area index, leaf nitrogen and the fraction of photosynthetically active radiation that the canopy intercepts.
+Theoretical calculations also support the idea that gross primary productivity is relatively constant for the range site characteristics studied by the EUROFLUX network (Figure 12).